 Sam Darnold’s future is very much up in the air entering the fifth-year option of his rookie contract.
 With the Carolina Panthers currently in the race for Deshaun Watson in 2022, let’s examine the situation with Darnold’s contract and his impact on the Panthers’ salary cap space in 2022.

 Sam Darnold’s contract details and bonuses

 After drafting Darnold No. 3 overall in the 2018 NFL Draft, the Jets signed him to a four-year contract worth a guaranteed $30.2 million.
 Darnold’s contract contained a $20 million signing bonus, $2.72 million in base salary, and $7.71 million in roster bonuses.
 Those roster bonuses are fully guaranteed and paid on the fifth day of training camp in 2019, 2020, and 2021.

-Darnold has at least one more year remaining on his contract
+Darnold has one more year remaining on his contract

 The fifth-year option on Darnold’s contract is the final year of his rookie deal.
 Therefore, after the 2022 season, Darnold will become a free agent.
 His salary for 2022 is fully guaranteed, so even if the Panthers released him, he would still be assured that money.

 What is the salary cap impact if Darnold is traded in 2022?